kingwill101/contextual/README.md

 ```

 The `shutdown()` method:

 - Flushes any buffered log messages
 - Waits for all async log operations to complete
 - Ensures webhook requests are sent
 - Closes file handles and other resources

-Always call `shutdown()` before your application exits to prevent log message loss.
+Always call `shutdown() `before your application exits to prevent log message loss.

+## Conclusion

+Contextual provides a flexible and powerful logging solution for Dart applications.
+By allowing per-channel formatters, you can customize the output of each logging destination to suit your needs.
+Whether you're developing a simple application or a complex system with multiple output channels, Contextual offers the tools you need to implement efficient and informative logging.

 ## Contributing

 Contributions are welcome!
-Just open an issue or pull request on GitHub.
+Feel free to open an issue or submit a pull request on [GitHub](https://github.com/kingwill101/contextual).

 ## License